spartonia/MLNotes/README.md

 Adapted from: https://github.com/JohnLangford/vowpal_wabbit/wiki/Loss-functions

+## Initialization
+* If you are usin ReLu, it is god practice to initialize them with slightly positive bias to avoid dead neurons.

 ## Optimization
 * If we have a high learning rate, (basic) SGD has big steps and it is progressing fast.
 Solution: use decaying learning rate; ADAM and such.